yichen14/FastAdaSP/README.md

-# HyperEcho
+# FastAdaSP
-Code for the paper "HyperEcho: An Efficient Multitask Inference Framework for Large Speech Language Models". @ EMNLP 2024
+Code for the paper "FastAdaSP: An Efficient Multitask Inference Framework for Large Speech Language Models". @ EMNLP 2024